je-nunez/DataMining_NewYork_Traffic_Speed/README.md

 `http://real2.nyctmc.org/nyc-links-cams/LinkSpeedQuery.txt` is not clean, and some input records need to be transformed or discarded)

-One issue with the current, first ETL approach is that it parses
+One issue with the original ETL approach was that it parsed

      http://real2.nyctmc.org/nyc-links-cams/LinkSpeedQuery.txt

-in only one pass, not two-passes, so it declares some attributes as "strings" or "numeric" in the WEKA ARFF.
-But the WEKA classifiers prefer attributes declared as "nominal", hence a two-pass parser is better.
+in only one pass, not two-passes, so it declared some attributes as "strings" or "numeric" in the WEKA ARFF header.
+But the WEKA classifiers prefer attributes declared as "nominal", hence a two-pass parser is better, and is the one that is implemented now.
+(The parser can also be incremental, since WEKA's `ARFFSaver` implements the `IncrementalConverter` interface -see its `writeIncremental(...)` public method.)